orbisius/orbisius-child-theme-creator/readme.txt

 == Changelog ==

 = 1.5.3 =
+* Update code to ensure that parent theme css is loaded first and then child theme's css file next.
 * Added priority to the enqueued style so the child theme can override the parent theme's css styles
+* Using last modified time for the parent and child themes' css files so the browsers load the files as soon as they are updated

 = 1.5.2 =
 * Copy files from one theme to another